VotingRock/coingecko_api/README.md

 - Validate that the {coin}_prices_v2 and {coin}_ma_5d tables contain data.
 - Test that the coin_prices() function returns a DataFrame with valid prices.

+## 👨‍💻 Author
+This project was developed as part of a data engineering technical challenge.